allancth/python3-with-linux/README.md

 # Python 3 with Linux (2017)

-This is a introductory class to programming with Python 3 using Linux.
+This is an introductory class to programming with Python 3 using Linux.

 Slides are available [here][1].